 Another word that routinely pops up in appraisals is "empowerment."
 This is an odd word, to say the least, when talking about the details of human resources professionals in big corporations.

-One wouldn’t think that big companies would want their employees to get too empowered; that could lead to dissatisfaction, unionizing, and strikes!
+One may think that big companies wouldn't want their employees to get too empowered; that could lead to dissatisfaction, unionizing, and strikes!

-The idea behind empowerment is that it supposedly gives defenseless, powerless employees the sensation that they’ve taken their jobs into their own hands, and that they can now harness that sensation of feeling in charge of their destinies to the company’s betterment.
+The idea behind empowerment is that it gives employees the sensation that they've taken their jobs into their own hands, and that they can now harness that feeling to take charge of their destinies to the company's betterment.